AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_community.rst

 To summarize, we suggest turning on as many warnings as makes sense for your project.
 Then, when you see a warning message, look at the code and decide if it's real.
 If it is, fix the code.
 If it's a false alarm, suppress the warning.
-In either case, we strongly recommend that you make the warning disappear before you check your code into your configuration management system.
+In either case, we strongly recommend you make the warning disappear before you check your code into your configuration management system.

 Style checking
 ~~~~~~~~~~~~~~

-GNAT provides many options to configure style checking of your codea.
+GNAT provides many options to configure style checking of your code.
 The
 main compiler switch for this is ``-gnatyy``, which sets almost all
 standard style check options.
 As indicated by the `section on style
 checking
 <https://docs.adacore.com/gnat_ugn-docs/html/gnat_ugn/gnat_ugn/building_executable_programs_with_gnat.html#style-checking>`_
-of the GNAT User's Guide, using this switch "is equivalent to
+in the GNAT User's Guide, using this switch "is equivalent to
 ``-gnaty3aAbcefhiklmnprst``, that is all checking options enabled with the
 exception of ``-gnatyB``, ``-gnatyd``, ``-gnatyI``, ``-gnatyLnnn``,
 ``-gnatyo``, ``-gnatyO``, ``-gnatyS``, ``-gnatyu``, and ``-gnatyx``."

-Selecting the appropriate coding style may be useful to detect issues at
+You may find that selecting the appropriate coding style is useful to
-early stages.
-For example, the ``-gnatyO`` switch checks that overriding
+detect issues at early stages.
+For example, the ``-gnatyO`` switch checks
-subprograms are explicitly marked as such.
-Using this switch can avoid
+that overriding subprograms are explicitly marked as such.
+Using this
-surprises when you didn't intentionally want to override an operation for
+switch can avoid surprises when you didn't intentionally want to override
-some data type.
-Therefore, we recommend studying the list of coding style
+an operation for some data type.
+Therefore, we recommend studying the list
-switches and selecting the ones that seem relevant for your project.
-When
+of coding style switches and selecting the ones that seem relevant for your
-in doubt, you can start by using all of them |mdash| using ``-gnatyy`` and
+project.
+When in doubt, you can start by using all of them |mdash| using
-``-gnatyBdIL4oOSux``, for example |mdash| and deactivating the ones that
+``-gnatyy`` and ``-gnatyBdIL4oOSux``, for example |mdash| and deactivating
-cause too much *noise* during compilation.
+the ones that cause too much *noise* during compilation.